railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 * an Outlook plugin enabling you to automatically store your emails and their attachments in a Document Management System integrated with Open ERP,

-* a portal for your suppliers and customers that enables them to access certain data on your system.

 You can implement a continuous improvement policy for all of your services, by using some of the statistical tools in Open ERP to analyze the different communications with your partners.
 With